Entidad/EasyImage/README.md

 # Image Manipulation Zoom In/Out, Rotate Clockwise/AntiClockwise, Cropping, Download

+# Description

+This widget can be used to upload an image file (PNG, JPEG, JPG or BMP) and modify the image in the following ways:
+- Zoom In/Out
+- Rotate Clockwise/AntiClockwise
+- Crop/Save
+- Download

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Project Information